This is part 3 of a 3 part series designed to give you ideas for running a Harry Potter/Hogwarts camp.

 Each morning I take the opportunity to facilitate a discussion.
 For example, we might talk about Dudley and why he is so mean to Harry.
 We’ll discuss bullying and other real issues.
 By using themes in the books I can have some great discussions with the kids that can make a real difference in how they think about these issues.

-The kids love dueling.
+Most of the kids love the dueling.
 They want to do it all the time.
 I make sure they have plenty of opportunities.
 For more on dueling see part 2 of this series.

 The kids also love hunts.
-So I make sure we have multiple hunts:
+This is universal for all camps.
+So, I make sure we have multiple hunts:

 Enchanted Forest Hunt